 - Monoplegia: Only one arm or leg is affected.

-- Have problems sucking and swallowing.
+- Problems in sucking and swallowing.

-- Have a weak or shrill cry.
+- A weak or shrill cry.

 - Be irritable and jittery when awake and startle easily.